 Summary of the safety profile

-Based on clinical trial experience, the most frequently reported adverse reactions for rezafungin were hypokalaemia, pyrexia,and diarrhoea (very common adverse reactions).
+Based on clinical trial experience, the most frequently reported adverse reactions for rezafungin were hypokalaemia, pyrexia, anaemia, and diarrhoea (very common adverse reactions).

 Transient infusion-related reactions have occurred with rezafungin, characterised by flushing, sensation of warmth, nausea, and chest tightness (see section 4.4).